Mr Whoppit: Mr Whoppit's origins

 In the late 1990s, Merrythought re-issued a limited production of 5,000 replicas of Mr Whoppit, with the original red jacket now sporting the Bluebird motif.

 With Gina Campbell

 In later years, Donald's daughter Gina Campbell also adopted Whoppit as a mascot for her own water record-breaking attempts.
 These led to Whoppit's third high-speed crash.
 In 1995 she offered him for auction, together with other Campbell memorabilia.
-He was to sell for about £60,000 but failed to reach the reserve and so remained in her possession.
+He was to sell for about £60,000 but failed to reach the reserve price of $76,720 to $92,060, and remains in her possession today.
 The decision to auction off Mr Whoppit was a cause of acrimony between Gina Campbell and Donald's widow Tonia Bern-Campbell, which re-surfaced again during the recovery of Bluebird in 2001.

+Gina describes Mr. Whoppit as “a very special little bear” and today keeps him safe under lock and key, only being taken out on special occasions and never leaving her side.
+Mr. Whoppit also now wears a medallion gifted to Donald Campbell by Malcolm Campbell.
+Reproduction collectibles of Mr. Whoppit went on sale in January of 2024 at the Ruskin museum.